October 6, 2025

 By Matt Dursum

-Generally, surfers categorize types of waves by the bottom contours of the shoreline they break over.
-A reef is known as a reef break, a sandy beach is known as a beach break, an abrupt slab of reef is a slab, and a long headland or curved section of coast is a point break.
-Kyushu has all of these setups positioned within its curvy coastline.
-When there’s a distant typhoon, a Siberian cold-front, or a local monsoon, wave energy is produced, which slides into the island’s beaches, inlets and bays with ease.
+Waves are typically categorized by the shoreline contours they break over.
+A reef creates a reef break, a sandy bottom forms a beach break, an abrupt slab of reef is known as a slab, and a long curved coastline becomes a point break.
+All of these types can be found along Kyushu’s curving shores.
+When distant typhoons, Siberian cold fronts, or local monsoons occur, wave energy is generated and is carried easily into the island’s beaches, bays, and inlets.

-Nearly every coast on Kyushu has access to surfable waves.
+Surfable waves can be accessed along nearly every coast of Kyushu.
 The island’s north is more populated and less consistent than the south, yet it still has quality waves throughout the year.
 Fukuoka, the island’s largest city, gets wave energy from the Sea of Japan.
 The nearby Itoshima peninsula and Futamigaura Beach are the most consistent spots near the city and work best in the winter.

-The island’s east coast from Saga to Kagoshima has plenty of surfing potential.
-In the winter, these spots shine and the diversity of setups can be discovered by driving along highways 3 and 270.
-Kagoshima’s Ei-Guchi Hama, in the city of Hioki, is where Kagoshima City’s surfers venture to.
-It’s somewhat consistent, crowded and occasionally becomes full of beautiful challenging waves.
+The island’s eastern coastline, stretching from Saga to Kagoshima, is filled with surfing potential.
+In winter, these spots are illuminated, and a range of setups can be explored simply by driving along Highways 3 and 270.
+In Kagoshima’s city of Hioki, Ei-Guchi Hama is frequented by local surfers.
+Waves here are somewhat consistent, often crowded, and occasionally produce beautifully challenging conditions.

 On the southern end of Kagoshima’s Satsuma Peninsula sits the small town of Ei, where green tea fields and one of Japan’s most strikingly photogenic volcanoes paint the coastline.
 Here, Daichi Ikemizu became prompted to start the summer X-games-inspired event called Ibusuki Summer Breeze.
 Held in the town of Ibusuki, this one-day event provides surfing and skating lessons for young people, live music and environmental outreach.